areitan/Portfolio_for_April_Reitan/README.md

 ---
 ## Description

-This is a Portfolio for April Reitan built from starter code.
-It uses [React](https://www.mongodb.com/).
+This is a Portfolio for April Reitan built using [React](https://www.mongodb.com/).

 ---